facebookarchive/nuclide/README.md

 with segmented search results.

-Note that some Nuclide packages, such as `nuclide-flow` and `nuclide-hack`, work better when the [linter-plus](https://atom.io/packages/linter-plus) package is installed.
-Note that `linter-plus` is separate from Nuclide and is ultimately supposed to merge with the [linter](https://atom.io/packages/linter) package.
-(There is also evidence that the linter package [will eventually be bundled as part of Atom core](https://github.com/atom/atom/issues/7353).)
+Note that some Nuclide packages, such as `nuclide-flow` and `nuclide-hack`, work better when the [linter](https://atom.io/packages/linter) package is installed.
+Note that `linter` is separate from Nuclide.
+(There is evidence that the linter package [will eventually be bundled as part of Atom core](https://github.com/atom/atom/issues/7353).)

 ## Repository Organization